logicly-au/docs.omsss.online/doc/overview.rst

 (PMHC MDS) or if used via an Application Programming Interface (API), it can be integrated into a Healthcare Provider’s own CMS.

-Here is a use case scenario of how it might be integrated into a client management system:
+The process of starting a new 'collection occasion' using the practitioner's Outcome Measure of choice is started by the client.
+Here is a use case scenario of how the OMSSS might be integrated into a client management system:

 * A client books an initial appointment with a practitioner